oracle-livelabs/cloud-database-services/exadata-features/hcc/hcc.md

 </copy>
 ```

-Step 2: Create a compressed copy of the CUSTOMERS table by using the QUERY HIGH warehouse compression mode using the SQL script `lab_hcc_03.sql`.
+2: Create a compressed copy of the CUSTOMERS table by using the QUERY HIGH warehouse compression mode using the SQL script `lab_hcc_03.sql`.
 ```text
 <copy>
 @lab_hcc_03.sql
 </copy>
 ```

-Step 3: Create a compressed copy of the CUSTOMERS table using the ARCHIVE HIGH archive compression mode using the SQL script `lab_hcc_04.sql`.
+3: Create a compressed copy of the CUSTOMERS table using the ARCHIVE HIGH archive compression mode using the SQL script `lab_hcc_04.sql`.
 Note that it may take a few minutes for the table to be created.
 ```text
 <copy>
 @lab_hcc_04.sql